What Is Acne?

 Essential oils for acne work in other ways so that you can reduce the inflammation and help clear out those clogged pores.

 Why Do I Have Acne and What can I do?

 The skin’s pores are connected to oil glands sitting below the skins surface and these glands produce an oily substance called sebum.
 A canal connecting the pores and the glands is called a follicle; and within the follicle, dead skin cells are carried to the surface by sebum.
 When the follicle of a skin gland gets blocked, a pimple is formed.

 Most acne or pimples are located on the face, neck, chest, back and shoulders.
-Although acne is not classified as a serious health threat it has many problematic side effects such as scars, diminished self-confidence and low self-esteem.
+Although acne is not classified as a serious health threat it has many problematic side effects such as scarring, and lowering confidence and self-esteem.